Eduardo-95-DS/Insiders-clustering/README.md

 |**GMM**   |-0.181430 |  0.465497 | 0.645221 |
 |**HC**     |0.374576  |  0.474117| 0.645021 |

-All three algorithms had a very similar silhouette score; looking at the silhouette visualizations below (per cluster), the **HC algorithm** had a slight higher score in the Insiders cluster (the last silhouette from top to bottom), therefore it was the chosen algorithm.
+All three algorithms had a very similar silhouette score; looking at the silhouette plots below (per cluster), the **HC algorithm** had a slight higher score in the Insiders cluster (the last silhouette from top to bottom), therefore it was the chosen algorithm.

 ## - K-means
 ![Untitled1](https://github.com/Soturno95/Insiders-clustering/assets/95311171/6f340531-4e65-42e0-8688-b75ad58e1702)